fidi-tech/dotsight/README.md

 Each entity within a pipeline progresses through a series of middlewares specified in the pipeline configuration.
 Middlewares have the power to augment or replace ```metrics``` and ```meta``` fields of the entity.

-A good example of middleware is the [Coingecko](./src/middlewares/collection/coingecko/wallet-token-price.middleware.ts), which allows to enrich [WalletToken](./src/entities/wallet-token.entity.ts) with tokens' prices if none were available in the data source.
+A good example of middleware is a [Coingecko](./src/middlewares/collection/coingecko/wallet-token-price.middleware.ts) data source, which allows to enrich [WalletToken](./src/entities/wallet-token.entity.ts) with tokens' prices if none were available in the data source.

 ### Mappers